 In springtime, while daytime temperatures can be quite mild, it drops significantly at night.
 The ger will be toasty warm while the stove is lit, but it will go out and then it’s time to bundle up – thermals, blankets, sleeping bags – just pile them on.

 The host family will come in in the morning and start up the fire.
 We were pretty incompetent at getting the stove going at first but during the course our stay we eventually developed a technique that could both start and maintain the fire and we could officially deem ourselves the ‘fire-starters.’
 Nomadic families make use of the dung produced by their many animals.
 It is dried out and used for fuel.
 It burns quite quickly so you need to keep an eye on the stove and top up whenever necessary.

-If a local cat gets into the ger be warned, it will instantly take advantage of the warmth and softy tourists within and will almost certainly leap onto your sleeping gear to snuggle up.
+Cats are working animals in Mongolia and all our hosts found it hilarious that our little cat goes into a cattery – we described it as a ‘cat hotel’ – when we are travelling.
+If a local cat gets into the ger be warned, it will instantly take advantage of both the warmth and softy tourists within and will almost certainly leap onto your sleeping gear to snuggle up and look smug.
 You’ll be lucky to get your bed back.